-The Role of Carbon Pricing in Combating Climate Change: Mechanisms, Implementation and Impact 24 May 2024 Executive Summary - Carbon pricing, primarily in the form of a carbon tax or an Emissions Trading System (ETS) is utilised as a cost-effective way of encouraging green innovation, emissions reductions, and the global transition to a low-carbon economy - Whilst growth in numbers of globally implemented carbon pricing mechanisms plateaued in 2023, there are promising signs of uptake from emerging market countries, which would add to global carbon pricing coverage - Carbon pricing revenues reached record highs in 2023, allowing investment into climate and biodiversity programmes - Although progress with carbon pricing has been swift in recent years, the actual prices of carbon are still insufficient if we are to achieve the Paris Agreement goals The carbon pricing landscape continues to be a cost-effective policy lever in the global effort to combat climate change, as highlighted by the release of the World Bank's annual State and Trends of Carbon Pricing Report, published this week.
+The Role of Carbon Pricing in Combating Climate Change: Mechanisms, Implementation and Impact 23 June 2025 Executive Summary - Carbon pricing, primarily in the form of a carbon tax or an Emissions Trading System (ETS) is utilised as a cost-effective way of encouraging green innovation, emissions reductions, and the global transition to a low-carbon economy - As of 2025, there are 113 active carbon pricing instruments globally, comprising 43 carbon taxes, 37 ETS.
+The remaining 33 are governmental carbon crediting mechanisms. - These instruments cover 28% of global GHG emissions, a substantial rise from 24% in 2023 - Countries with carbon pricing mechanisms in place now represent nearly two-thirds of global GDP. - Although progress with carbon pricing has been swift in recent years, the actual prices of carbon are still insufficient if we are to achieve the Paris Agreement goals The carbon pricing landscape continues to be a cost-effective policy lever in the global effort to combat climate change, as highlighted by the release of the World Bank's annual State and Trends of Carbon Pricing Report, published this month.
 At their core, carbon pricing mechanisms are market-based strategies aimed at lowering global emissions by assigning a monetary value to greenhouse gas emissions and revolve around the idea of internalizing the external costs of carbon emissions.
 These costs, often borne by society in the form of health impacts, property and infrastructure damage, livelihood loss, and ecosystem degradation, are not typically factored into the price of goods and services.
 The map below (chart 1) shows jurisdictions with carbon taxes or emissions trading systems implemented, under development or under consideration Chart 1.
+Compliance carbon pricing instruments around the world Carbon pricing instruments around the world, 2025 Map shows jurisdictions that have implemented Direct Carbon Pricing Instruments - Compliance instruments (Emissions Trading Systems (ETS) and Carbon taxes) and/or domestic carbon crediting mechanisms, subject to any filters applied.
+The year can be adjusted using the slider below the map.

-Compliance carbon pricing instruments around the world Source: 2023- https://carbonpricingdashboard.worldbank.org/i.
+Source: 2025- https://carbonpricingdashboard.worldbank.org/i.